-Many people treat the church like a restaurant.
-If the experience isn't just to their liking, they'll find somewhere else or not go at all.
+Unfortunately, in the world today many people treat the church like a restaurant.
+It is just something they go to.
+They approach it with a consumer mentality.
+You apply a Yelp mentality to worship - "Well, I did not care for the Hymn we sang, and the seat was a little hard and the pastor's message had too many stories - so I give it 2 stars."
+If the experience isn't just to their liking, they'll find somewhere else to go or not go at all.
 This is beyond unfortunate.
 This sets up expectations for the church that it was never intended to fulfill.
-Also, and we have to be honest here, that kind of love is not relationship focused; it is self focused.
+Also, and we have to be honest here, that kind of love is not relationship focused; it is self-focused.
 This is not loving as Jesus loved.
 Coming to church whenever you see fit, or whenever you are comfortable with it, and only if it is enjoyable and meets your needs is selfish.
 The church isn't supposed to be like that.

-You will experience a love for the church when you intentionally love the church.
+You will experience a love for the church when you intentionally choose to love the church.
 You will have a deep sense of love for the church when you actively and intentionally practice love for the church.
 The opposite is also true: When you don't intentionally love the church, then you will not experience a love for the church.
 We'll love the church when it is about relationships, not when it is like a restaurant.

 Love is a choice that we make.
 Saying that you love your church does not mean that the church is perfect or that there is never any problems.
 In every family there will be problems.
 I grew up in a church that was very traditional and very boring.
 As a young person it really turned me off.
-I loved Jesus but could not stand going to church.
+I loved Jesus but I was not a huge fan of the church.
 Eventually I decided that I would become a medical missionary and work in a para-church setting.
-I was going supposed to go to medical school but I ended up breaking my arm a week before school started.
+I had been accepted into medical school but I ended up breaking my arm a week before school started.
 I missed the opportunity and decided that I would enroll again the next year.
-During that time I decided to take some courses at Tyndale Seminary.
-My first course was about the church, and I fell in love with it again because I was reminded of it's purpose.
+During that time, I decided to take some courses at Tyndale Seminary.
+My first course was about the church, and I fell in love with it again because I was reminded of its purpose.
 I began seeing the church the way Jesus sees the church.